ronste/xmlworkflow/Readme.md

 Start the docx conversion with the following command:
     - `podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && processDocx"`

+Windows PowerShell example (default container name):
+    - `podman exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx"`

 This will create a range of intermediate and final files in the working directory which will be named according to the conversion step (tool) they are corresponding to.
 E.g. `<docx-filename>_SaxonHE.html` or `<docx-filename>_weasyprint.pdf`.

 To get an overview of all options run:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && processDocx help`
+`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && processDocx help"`

+Windows PowerShell example (default container name):

+`podman exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx help"`

 which will output: